 by Cynthia M. Johnson, MA

 Myomectomy is the removal of fibroids from the wall of the uterus (womb).
 Fibroids are noncancerous tumors in the muscle of the uterus.
-Laparoscopic surgery uses small incisions and tools to remove the fibroids.
+An open surgery uses an incision large enough to remove the fibroids.

 Reasons for Procedure

 This procedure is done to relieve problems caused by fibroids without doing a hysterectomy (removal of the uterus).
 These problems can are:

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as: